Moto X4 wants to be your Goldilocks phone

 With two rear cameras, Amazon's Alexa voice assistant on board, and a 5.2-inch screen, Moto is once again reaching to make its Moto X line "just right."

-On paper at least, the Moto X4 has a list of hardware features that skew a little higher-end than you'd expect: those two rear cameras (12- and 8-megapixels, respectively), a 16-megapixel selfie camera with its own flash and a 3,000mAh battery.
+On paper at least, the Moto X4 has a list of hardware features that skew a little higher-end than you'd expect: those two rear cameras (12 and 8 megapixels, respectively), a 16-megapixel selfie camera with its own flash and a 3,000mAh battery.
 You can pop in a microSD card.
 The shiny skin is water-resistant, which you don't find too often on most midrange devices.
 You'll be able to get it in two colors: super black or sterling blue.
-Both colors look great X4 doesn't feel flimsy or cheap.
+Both colors look great -- the X4 doesn't feel flimsy or cheap.

 Although the Moto X4 has a middle-of-the-road processor, it also has a fingerprint reader that supports NFC, which means you can use the Moto X4 to buy goods through Android Pay.

-The Moto X4 will sell for 399 euros in September, coming out to other markets in the coming months, including the US and UK.
-That converts to roughly to $478, £370 and AU$601.
+The Moto X4 will sell for 399 euros in September, arriving in other markets in the coming months, including the US and UK.
+That converts to roughly to $480, £370 or AU$600.
 (Actual prices in those locales are not yet revealed.)

 See full specs in the chart below.